javsav/adelaideZooPuzzle/README.md

 found with the same length.
 Additionally, the program returns all other unique solutions found, their total distances and vertex orders.
 The value for attempts was methodically increased until no shorter solutions were found.

+A link to the diagram of the zoo is found here: https://i.ibb.co/F6c2VCp/Untitled.png